kraemer-lab/GRAPEVNE/docs/getting_started/tutorial-1seeds.md

 ## Vanilla Snakemake version

 Let us begin by first creating a repository of modules to store our analysis in.
-Create a folder `phyloflow-tutorial` (or any other name) and the following directory structure for our workflow (`vocpl`), and first module (`provide_seeds`) populating it with two files: the [`seeds.txt`](https://raw.githubusercontent.com/jsbrittain/vocpl/master/ex_input/seeds.txt)
+Create a folder `GRAPEVNE-tutorial` (or any other name) and the following directory structure for our workflow (`vocpl`), and first module (`provide_seeds`) populating it with two files: the [`seeds.txt`](https://raw.githubusercontent.com/jsbrittain/vocpl/master/ex_input/seeds.txt)